Improving Acoustic Scene Classification with City Features: Introduction

-City labels primarily serve as metadata to balance acoustic scene datasets.
+However, acoustic variations between cities are mainly treated as noise or bias in ASC datasets.
 The Detection and Classification of Acoustic Scenes and Events (DCASE) challenge pioneered the introduction of a multi-city dataset for ASC, namely TUT Urban Acoustic Scenes 2018 dataset \cite{Mesaros2018}, which comprises 24 hours of high-fidelity audio captured across six European cities.
-The recordings are evenly distributed across each scene and city.
-Subsequent versions of the DCASE datasets, such as the TAU Urban Acoustic Scene 2020/2022 Mobile development dataset (TAU20 / TAU22) \cite{Heittola2020}, include recordings from additional cities, with some cities exclusively appear in the evaluation set, potentially leading to domain shift issues.
+Subsequent versions of the DCASE datasets include recordings from additional cities, with some cities exclusively appear in the evaluation set, potentially leading to domain shift issues \cite{Heittola2020}.
 The problem of domain shift across cities was further emphasized in the ICME 2024 Grand Challenge \cite{bai2024description} by including more unseen cities in the evaluation set, increasing the difficulty of generalization.
 These data challenges have inspired researchers to focus on identifying common acoustic scene patterns across different cities.
 The subsequent solutions include data augmentation \cite{hu2021two}, domain adaptation \cite{singh2021prototypical}, transfer learning \cite{liu2021cross} and loss configuration \cite{yan2024semi}.